pursuit-curriculum/unit-front-end-web-development/command-line-crud-application/readme.md

 The user will run the command `npm run create bat` to create a new animal.
 A new animal should be a new entry into the user's data.
 Each animal should have a unique id, a name, and the points associated with it.
 Then the animal should be added to the end of the animals array.

 This functionality controls what happens to the data.
 Therefore it is a separate concern from the other functionality you've built.
-Make a new file called `animalController.js`
+Make a new file called `animalController.js` in the `src` folder

 ```js
 function create(animals, animalName) {